-The holder/application service private key stored in a software container and protected by a password is made available directly to the holder/CM through the User Portal, hence ensuring its integrity and confidentiality.
+As part of an issuance outside the agent badge, the holder/application service private key stored in a software container and protected by a password is made available directly to the holder/CM through the User Portal, hence ensuring its integrity and confidentiality.

-The use of a secured device is not intended for the private key of a holder / application service.
+The use of a secured device is not intended for the private key of anapplication service.